 The compute needed for AI is doubling every 3.5 months.
-Fortunately, most of the fundamentals are parallel, and can be greatly accelerated with DCP.
+Fortunately, most of the fundamentals like hyperparameter searching are parallel and can be turbocharged with DCP.

+<New Image>

 Edge Computing

 DCP is completely device agnostic, making it the ideal tool for lightweight IoT deployments.
 It can make use of compute on any network, including 5G.